-Our initial plan is to build between three and six plants across the Delmarva Peninsula.
-Each of these facilities will be able to recycle approximately 90,000 tons of chicken litter annually, addressing more than half of the waste challenge in the region.
+Our initial plan is to build between three and five plants across the Delmarva Peninsula.
+Each of these facilities will be able to recycle approximately 120,000 tons of chicken litter annually, addressing a large portion of the region’s waste challenge.

 Are there any existing CleanBay facilities?

-We are currently constructing our first facility in Westover, Maryland.
-However, our team has been involved in projects across the United States and around the world for decades.
+We will soon begin full-scale construction of our first facility in Westover, Maryland.
+However, our team has been involved in exploring projects across the United States and around the world for decades.
 Each member of our team brings in-depth knowledge related to their area of expertise.
-For example, Ostara currently harvests nutrients from wastewater treatment plants and transforms this material into eco-friendly nutrient products.
-It has been doing so since 2005.

 How many trucks are required to supply material to your plants?

 Each facility uses 12 trucks per day to provide feedstock for anaerobic digestion.
-In some cases, these same trucks then carry out the soil amendment and encapsulated nutrient pellets created during our process.
+In some cases, these same trucks then carry out the fertilizer product for delivery to wholesale customers.
 Each truck will arrive on site and unload within a partially enclosed area within 15 minutes.
 This unloading area is equipped to further reduce any odors.

 Will the trucks be covered?